Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzVpnClientRootCertificate.md

 ```
 PS C:\>$Text = Get-Content -Path "C:\Azure\Certificates\ExportedCertficate.cer"
 PS C:\> $CertificateText = for ($i=1; $i -lt $Text.Length -1 ; $i++){$Text[$i]}
-PS C:\> Add-AzureRmVpnClientRootCertificate -PublicCertData $CertificateText -ResourceGroupName "ContosoResourceGroup" -VirtualNetworkGatewayName "ContosoVirtualGateway" -VpnClientRootCertificateName "ContosoClientRootCertificate"
+PS C:\> Add-AzVpnClientRootCertificate -PublicCertData $CertificateText -ResourceGroupName "ContosoResourceGroup" -VirtualNetworkGatewayName "ContosoVirtualGateway" -VpnClientRootCertificateName "ContosoClientRootCertificate"
 ```

 This example adds a client root certificate to a virtual gateway named ContosoVirtualGateway.
 The first command uses the **Get-Content** cmdlet to get a previously-exported text representation of the root certificate and stores that text data the variable named $Text.
 The second command then uses a for loop to extract all the text except for the first line and the last line.
 The extracted text is stored in a variable named $CertificateText.
-The third command then uses the text stored in $CertificateText with the **Add-AzureRmVpnClientRootCertificate** cmdlet to add the root certificate to the gateway.
+The third command then uses the text stored in $CertificateText with the **Add-AzVpnClientRootCertificate** cmdlet to add the root certificate to the gateway.

 ## PARAMETERS